Game Management Unit 13B

-Unit 13B, heralded as the “Arizona Strip”, is famous for producing large antlered "trophy" class mule deer bucks.
-The mule deer population is managed under alternative management guidelines which focus on the harvest of older age class, mature bucks.
+Unit 13B, heralded as the “Arizona Strip,” is managed under alternative management guidelines which focus on the harvest of older age class, mature bucks.
 Mule deer exist at low densities throughout the unit in all habitat types and good numbers of deer can typically be found in the higher elevations, generally over 4,000 feet.

 Demand for permits is high for both the archery and rifle hunts in 13B, and the odds of drawing a tag are increasingly difficult.
-Increased popularity, a quality hunting experience, and consistent trophy class harvest year after year will continue to make rifle draw odds less than 2% in this unit.
+Increased popularity, a quality hunting experience, and consistent harvest of older age-class bucks will continue to make rifle draw odds less than 2% in this unit.
 Those lucky enough to draw a permit/tag enjoy a general hunt success of nearly 70%, and typically harvest deer with antler spreads averaging 28 inches.

 Current population structure, and the fact that we have been able to meet or exceed current guidelines for several years makes an archery hunt in 13B a unique and appropriate opportunity.
 A permitted structure will allow the Game and Fish Department to better manage this type of hunt with the general deer hunt, and allow us to continue to meet alternative mule deer management guidelines.